Engineering Hubbard models with gated two-dimensional moir\'e systems: Dual-gate screened 2D EG in moir e potential

 \section{Dual-gate screened 2D EG in moir\'e potential}

 We consider a 2D EG that lives in a moiré potential, as shown schematically in Fig~\ref{fig:schematic}.
-Such a model has been applied to describe the low energy physics of heterobilayer TMDs~\cite{Wu_PRL2018}.
-We use the effective Bohr radius $a_B^*=a_B\times(\epsilon/\epsilon_0)/(m^*/m_e)$ and effective Hartree $E_h^*=E_h\times(m^*/m_e)/(\epsilon/\epsilon_0)^2$ as length and energy units~\cite{Kohn_Donor_1955}, respectively, where $m^*$ is the effective mass of the charge carriers and $\epsilon$ is the relative permittivity of the dielectric spacers.
+Besides intrinsic interest, such a system can model the low energy physics of heterobilayer TMDs, where the valley degrees of freedom is mapped to the electron spins in a 2D EG, in the presence of spin-valley locking ~\cite{Wu_PRL2018,Yang_PRL2024,YangYubo_arxiv2024}.
+We use the effective Bohr radius $a_B^*=a_B\times(\epsilon/\epsilon_0)/(m^*/m_e)$ and effective Hartree $E_h^*=E_h\times(m^*/m_e)/(\epsilon/\epsilon_0)^2$ as length and energy units~\cite{Kohn_Donor_1955}, respectively, where $m^*$ is the effective mass of the charge carriers and $\epsilon$ the relative permittivity (dielectric constant) of the dielectric spacers.
 The Hamiltonian of the system is

 where $v\left(|\mathbf{r}_i - \mathbf{r}_j|, d\right)$ is the electron-electron interaction screened by dual metallic gates, separated by a distance $d$.
 The moir\'e potential is characterized by its effective depth $\tilde{V_m} = V_m~\dfrac{m^*/m_e}{(\epsilon/\epsilon_0)^2}$ and shape $\Lambda(\bs{r})$, which we describe in further detail below.
 The negative sign in front of $V_m$ maps a system of electrons to a system of holes without having to invert the kinetic energy term.
 The final term in Eq.~(\ref{eq:H-2deg-moire}) accounts for a uniform background charge that ensures overall charge neutrality.